 4. The platform-isation of back office operations and compliance

-Finally, as the number of technology tools and companies that asset managers and family offices have in their portfolio increases, using all the different tools intelligently becomes more and more challenging.
+As the number of technology tools and companies that asset managers and family offices have in their portfolio increases, using all the different tools intelligently becomes more and more challenging.
 Switching from one application to another dozens of times a day has a direct and material impact on productivity; not to mention the additional risk you face around data entry and missed deadlines.

 Many companies today use workflow and document storage platforms, such as Zave, to handle their accounting, tax, and corporate secretarial needs.
 On top of utilising AI to drive efficiencies in productivity and to increase transparency, Zave integrates with other tools such as Xero and Receipt Bank, providing its users with a seamless end-to-end solution.
 Perfect for the tech-savvy VC firm or family office that requires up-to-date and accurate financial information for both their own operations and those of the companies they’ve invested in.